While on the surface, eczema and psoriasis may seem very similar, there are a few slight differences between the two that are worth knowing about.

 Although it often goes undiscussed, psoriasis can also develop on the genitals, which can be uncomfortable and embarrassing if you’re in an intimate relationship.
 The patches that develop on or around the genitals tend to be softer than the patches on your arms and legs due to the increased amount of moisture in those areas.

 Eczema can also occur in uncomfortable places, especially for infants as diapers and creams can be irritating to a baby’s extra-sensitive skin.
 Many parents find that switching to cotton diapers helps to prevent diaper rashes.

 In severe cases, psoriasis can end up covering a person’s entire body and can even become life-threatening in some cases.
 If you experience extreme pain and/or a burning sensation, see your doctor immediately.
 The same goes for eczema.
 Severe cracking, oozing, and bleeding are strong indicators that you should seek professional care right away.

-While eczema and psoriasis are both known to cause social anxiety, a 2010 study discovered that people with psoriasis have a greater risk of depression, anxiety, and suicidal thoughts.
-Although living with eczema and psoriasis can be difficult, you can still have a happy, normal, and productive life.
+While eczema vs psoriasis are both known to cause social anxiety, a 2010 study discovered that people with psoriasis have a greater risk of depression, anxiety, and suicidal thoughts.
+Although living with eczema vs psoriasis can be difficult, you can still have a happy, normal, and productive life.

 When coming in contact with others, don’t be ashamed.
 Instead, use that opportunity as a way to educate them and debunk any common myths.
 If you find yourself at a loss for words, a good ice breaker might be, “Don’t worry; it’s not contagious.”
 Try saying it with a smile and maybe even a laugh!
 And if you feel so inclined to explain your condition, do so briefly and move on quickly.
 If you treat your eczema or psoriasis as if it’s no big deal, others will take notice and learn to do so as well.